-RELIGION 379-0 Topics in Comparative Religion Content varies.
-May be repeated for credit with change of topic.
 RELIGION 395-0 Theories of Religion Ways of critically analyzing religious experience and its meaning.
 Phenomenology of religion, history of religions, comparative religions.
 For majors only.

 RELIGION 396-1,2 Senior Seminar For honors students writing the senior thesis.

 RELIGION 399-0 Independent Study Reading and conferences on special subjects for advanced students.
 Consent of instructor required.